MediaCrush/MediaCrush/docs/index.md

 Documentation for our API is provided [here](/docs/API).

+## Blob Identifiers

+We use MD5 hashes* to identify a media blob, which is a collection of files that make up one "media" object.
+This hash comes from the originally uploaded file, and is base 64 encoded, with `+` replaced by `-`, and `/` replaced with `_`.
+In other words, to get the blob identifier of a file:
+`base64(md5(file)).replace('+', '-').replace('/', '_')`.
+This identifier is the URL at which the file appears when uploaded - `/identifier`.

+\* Before you cry "security!", realize that MD5 is fine for checksums and we aren't actually using them to protect sensitive information.

 ## Embedding Media

 It's possible to embed MediaCrush files in your own page.
 It's actually quite simple.
 For a given MediaCrush